tarqd/slimsig/README.md

 slimsig
 =======

-A light-weight alternative to Boost::Signals2 and SigSlot++
+A light-weight alternative to Boost::Signals2 and SigSlot++.

 ## What makes this different from all the other Signal/Slot libraries out there?
  - Light-weight: No unnecessary virtual calls besides the std::function